weewx/weewx/docs_src/custom/cheetah-generator.md

 section won't do, because then it cannot change.

 The answer is to write a *search list extension*.
-Complete directioins on how to do this are in a the document
+Complete directioins on how to do this are in the document
 [*Writing search list extensions*](../../custom/sle).